beodw/sign-language-detection/README.md

-WLASL: A large-scale dataset for Word-Level American Sign Language (WACV 20' Best Paper Honourable Mention)
+American Sign Language to English
 ============================================================================================

-This repository contains the `WLASL` dataset described in "Word-level Deep Sign Language Recognition from Video: A New Large-scale Dataset and Methods Comparison".
+This repository contains the code for word to word translation from American Sign Language to English.
+This model is part of a larger project that aims to incorporate multiple modalities for interacting with LLM's and addresses the issue of accessibility.
+It is based on the WLASL paper and you can find more details on this below.

 Please visit the [project homepage](https://dxli94.github.io/WLASL/) for news update.

 Please **star the repo** to help with the visibility if you find it useful.

+# Steps for running the model

 **yt-dlp vs youtube-dl** youtube-dl has had low maintance for a while now and does not work for some youtube videos, see this [issue](https://github.com/ytdl-org/youtube-dl/issues/30568).
 [yt-dlp](https://github.com/yt-dlp/yt-dlp) is a more up to date fork, which seems to work for all youtube videos.
 Therefore `./start_kit/video_downloader.py` uses yt-dlp by default but can be switched back to youtube-dl in the future by adjusting the `youtube_downloader` variable.